IrinaVi/Wild-Flights-Web-App/README.md

 <p>To make the app secure and protect sensitive information, I stored all sensitive data as environment variables which
 were added separately to Heroku so the app would work when hosted.</p>

+## Project dependencies

+1. Install latest python version - https://www.python.org/downloads/
+2. To install all other required modules from the requirements file use the following command:
+`pip install -r requirements.txt`

 ## How to use the project

 <br>To run this project locally, run the following command in the terminal:</br>